Prismatic cohomology and de Rham-Witt forms: De Rham--Witt forms

-compatible with products and equal to $C^{-1}$ for $n=1$. \end{Th} \begin{proof} We note that the main point of the proof is to show that $F^nW_{2n}\Omega^i_X=ZW_n\Omega^i_X$.
-The proof was given in \cite{Il} is insufficient, it was corrected in \cite{IlR}.
-One uses the description of $W_n\Omega^\bullet_X$ for $X=\Spec k[t_1,\ldots, t_n]$ in terms of the complex of integral forms and the Cartier isomorphism. \end{proof}
+which is compatible with products and equals to the inverse of the Cartier operator~$C^{-1}$ for $n=1$. \end{Th}

+\begin{proof} The key point is to establish $F^nW_{2n}\Omega^i_{X/k}=ZW_n\Omega^i_{X/k}$.
+The original proof given in \cite{Il} was incomplete and was subsequently corrected in \cite{IlR}.
+The argument relies on the explicit description of $W_n\Omega^\bullet_{X/k}$ for $X=\Spec(k[t_1,\ldots, t_n])$ in terms of the complex of integral forms and the properties of the Cartier isomorphism. \end{proof}